stuchalk/WFChemCookbook/_sources/school/cs_spreadsheet_data_import.md

 width: 100%
 align: center
 ---
-Importing a unicode (UTF-8) '.csv' file into Excel directly (left), and using the Excel file oping dialog (right)
+Importing a unicode (UTF-8) '.csv' file into Excel directly and using the Excel file open dialog
 ```

 ### 2.2 End of line characters
 Although less of an issue these days, you may want to check the end-of-line encoding (Figure 3) that is used in the file.